-- 27. (1) A police officer may, without warrant, if he or she believes on reasonable ground that any person has committed an offence under section 26, arrest and detain the person. - (2) Without limiting the provisions of subsection (1), in exercising the powers conferred by that subsection, a police officer shall take into account- - (a) the risk to the safety of the protected person or property; - (b) the seriousness of the act that constitutes a beach; and - (c) the time that has lapsed since the alleged breach was committed.
+- (2) An offence under this section shall be subject to summary trial under the Criminal Procedure Code. - 26.
+(1) A police officer may, without warrant, if he or she believes on reasonable ground that any person has committed an offence under section 25, arrest and detain the person. - (2) Without limiting the provisions of subsection (1), in exercising the powers conferred by that subsection, a police officer shall take into account- - (a) the risk to the safety of the protected person or property; - (b) the seriousness of the act that constitutes a breach; and - (c) the time that has lapsed since the alleged breach was committed.